GoogleCloudPlatform/community/tutorials/schedule-dataflow-jobs-with-cloud-scheduler/index.md

 ## Cleaning up

-Since this tutorial uses multiple Google Cloud components, please be sure to delete the associated resources once you are done.
+Because this tutorial uses multiple Google Cloud components, be sure to delete the associated resources when you are done.